 We are still currently focussed on developing materials for the UK but international collaborations are something we have in mind for the future.
 My perception is that, within the EU, the UK is the furthest advanced in thinking around this area, meaning we could potentially share our learning and understanding in this area further afield.

-‘Advances in cell and gene therapies: an update for healthcare professionals’ will be on Friday 8 November at UCL Great Ormond Street Institute for Child Health, London.
-More information on registration can be found here.
+‘Advances in cell and gene therapies: an update for healthcare professionals’ was held on Friday 8 November at UCL Great Ormond Street Institute for Child Health, London.

 Uta Griesenbach is Professor in Molecular Biology at Imperial College London and President of the British Society for Gene and Cell Therapy.
-She will speaking at the conference, alongside a range of other experts in this field, and patients who have received cell and gene therapies.
+She was a speaker at the conference, alongside a range of other experts in this field, and patients who have received cell and gene therapies.